zasweq/Carolina-Data-Challenge/README.md

 Website of final visualization: https://public.tableau.com/profile/trivikrama.sai.p.t#!/vizhome/LeadingcausesofdeathintheUS/Dashboard1?publish=yes

 I participated in the Carolina Data Challenge this year, and this shows off the project I worked on in a group of two.
-Our project was the visualzation of death rates of different diseases across the country and grouped by state.
+Our project was the visualization of death rates of different diseases across the country and grouped by state.
 I cleaned the csv file given to us in the competition using Python and the pandas library.
 The original csv file can be seen as "Original Dataset".
 The Dataset provided was a CSV with 10296 rows, with the year, 113 cause name, cause name, state, deaths, and age adjusted death rate.
 The data contained data from the years 1999-2016.